 You Can Grow Your Own for Amazing Vegan Pesto

 If you have just a little bit of outdoor space, or a nice sunny spot inside, growing your own is so easy and requires just a little attention.
 Get seedlings in the Spring and a medium sized pot and you will have the freshest available basil.
 The difference over store-bought is amazing, and no trip to the market!

 Basil pesto is not an exact science.
 If you have a favorite recipe that uses parmesan cheese, just substitute nutritional yeast for a vegan alternative.
 I love pine nuts, but because they are often expensive, I don’t always have them on hand.
 I have used walnuts, almonds, cashews and sunflower seeds and have never been disappointed.
 So feel free to experiment with this simple, basic, recipe and discover your own new tastes!

-Serving suggestion: We love to also sprinkle a little “vegan parmesan” from Minimalist Baker on top for serving.
+(Serving suggestion: We love to also sprinkle a little vegan parmesan from Minimalist Baker on top for something a little extra.)

 But, whether you are inclined to experiment, or simply just want some vegan pesto, right now, here is our recipe that is super easy.
 In just a few minutes you will be enjoying delicious vegan pesto on pasta, crusty bread, or pizza!

 - 1/4 cup nutritional yeast (more or less to taste)

 - 1/4 cup pine nuts (or a combination of available nuts)